nint22/Raytracer/README.md

 ## Tasks

+- Setup async per-pixel drawing logic

+## Complete

+- Setup the class structures in C++: raytracer, scene, camera, shape
 - Create a simple UI that renders a CGImage from a bitmap

-## Complete